shinobu-uwu/shinobu-uwu.github.io/public/posts/osdev/1-intro.md

 They’re already listed in the `.gitignore` file, so you don’t need to commit them to your repository.

 ## Conclusion
 That's it for now, folks!
-Now we have a working setup that we can build upong in later chapters.
+Now we have a working setup that we can build upon in later chapters.
 Tune in for the next one!